 When you buy an expensive piece of new or used equipment for your business, you can take a deduction on your taxes.
 However, when this equipment is meant for long-term use, you’ll need to spread the cost of the deduction over the life of the equipment.
 The method of finding this cost is depreciation.

 Depreciation can be simple, with the deduction being the same each year.
 Or you can use what’s called an accelerated depreciation method to get a higher deduction for the first few years.
 There are a variety of equations accountants use to calculate depreciation.
 Which they use will largely depend on how quickly the equipment’s value decreases and the specific industry they work within.

 Calculating depreciation can be fairly simple, but as you’ll see is a theme here: it depends on your specific industry and equipment.
 In general, though, you’ll need the following pieces of information:

-● Cost Value: This is the price you originally purchased the piece of equipment for.
+- Cost Value: This is the price you originally purchased the piece of equipment for.
 And is often determined by the equipment financing rates.